rachelvansciver/rachelvansciver/README.md

-- 👋 Hi, I’m @rachelvansciver
+- 👋 Hi, I’m Rachel Van Sciver
-- 👀 I’m interested in ...
+- 👀 I’m interested in all kinds of stuff!
+I like cats, web development, developing in C and C++, and heavy metal.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C by writing a text editor
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any open source project
-- 📫 How to reach me ...
+- 📫 How to reach me rvansciver33@gmail.com

 <!---
 rachelvansciver/rachelvansciver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.